-RA Factor-Rheumatoid Factor
+RA Factor-Rheumatoid Factor test

 Symptoms may include pain, warmth, swelling, and morning stiffness in the joints, nodules under the skin, and, if the disease has progressed, evidence on X-rays of swollen joint capsules and loss of cartilage and bone.